 3 – A person cannot do three of the following five things: (a) eat and drink (b) get up and lay down (c) be mobile (d) shower and (e) dress and undress

-The insurance guarantees that if you qualify as seudi, you’ll get a certain amount of money (ie NIS 5,000) every month for 3 years, 5 years or life (FYI like disability insurance, this usually kicks in after a few months).
-I personally do not understand why anyone would buy it for 3 or 5 years; if you’re disabled as outlined above, you need a caretaker for life.
+The insurance guarantees that if you qualify as seudi, you’ll get a certain amount of money (ie NIS 5,000) every month for 3 years, 5 years or life (important to note like disability insurance, there is often a 90 day waiting period).

 Some of you are probably already saying “hey, don’t I have that from my kupat cholim?”
 Well, yes and no. Kupat cholim offers its members to sign up for a collective policy with a different insurance company.
 These policies are a one size fits all with the amount depending on the you join (people under 50 – NIS 5,500 per month / NIS 10,000 if you are institutionalized; ages 50-59 it is NIS 4,500 per month / NIS 6,500 if you are institutionalized and 60 and up it is NIS 3,500 per month / NIS 4,500 if you are institutionalized).
 Also, the payout is only for up to 60 months.

 Sadly, I have heard of a number of cases where kuppat cholim, just like other private insurance firms, have discriminated against those with preexisting conditions.
 As always, they won’t deny the person and outright say it, but they will drown the prospective client in paperwork until they go away.
 If this happens, either be ready to fight or consider another provider.